When Less Is More: Binary Feedback Can Outperform Ordinal Comparisons in Ranking Recovery: Proposed Method

-for any $k \in \Upsilon(K)$, where $\Psi_{\phi,\psi}(\gamma)= \sum_{k \in \Upsilon(K)} \exp(g_{\phi,\psi}(\gamma,k))$ is a normalizing constant.
+for any $k \in \Upsilon(K)$, where $\Psi_{\phi,\psi_{\gamma}}(\gamma)= \sum_{k \in \Upsilon(K)} \exp\big(g(k\,|\,\phi,\psi_{\gamma},\gamma)\big)$ is a normalizing constant.

 The model in (\ref{Eqn:ProposedModel}) is designed to capture preference differences in ordinal comparison settings, such as sports games and consumer surveys.
 In sports, outcomes often take symmetric, discrete values excluding zero—commonly seen in games like badminton, tennis, and football.
 In this framework, the parameter $\gamma$ denotes the strength difference between two teams or players, with larger values indicating greater disparity.
 The strength link function $\phi$ governs how $\gamma$ influences the distribution of outcomes.
 The value of $K$ is context-dependent.
-For instance, in badminton, a game is won by reaching 21 points with at least a two-point margin, implying a maximum score difference of 21; thus, $K$ is set to 21.
-In consumer surveys, as shown in Figure \ref{fig:Example}, respondents may choose from four options: strongly agree, somewhat agree, somewhat disagree, and strongly disagree.
+For instance, in consumer surveys, as shown in Figure \ref{fig:Example}, respondents may choose from four options: strongly agree, somewhat agree, somewhat disagree, and strongly disagree.
 This corresponds to the case where $K=2$.

-In the following theorem, we highlight several noteworthy properties inherent in the proposed discrete comparison model.
+In the following theorem, we highlight several noteworthy properties inherent in the proposed ordinal comparison model.

-\begin{theorem} If $Y \sim G(\phi,\psi,\gamma,K)$, then $Y$ possesses the following properties: \begin{itemize} \item[(1)] The probability of $Y$ being positive is
+\begin{theorem} If $Y \sim G(\phi,\psi_{\gamma},\gamma,K)$, then $Y$ possesses the following properties: \begin{itemize} \item[(1)] The probability of $Y$ being positive is

-Particularly, if $\gamma=0$, then $\mathbb{P}(Y>0) = \mathbb{P}(Y<0)$ for any $\phi$ and $\psi$.
+Particularly, if $\gamma=0$, then $\mathbb{P}(Y>0) = \mathbb{P}(Y<0)$ for any $\phi$ and $\psi_{\gamma}$.

-\item[(2)] The random variable $-Y$ follows $G(\phi,\psi,-\gamma,K)$. \item[(3)] The mean and variance of $Y$ are given as
+\item[(2)] The random variable $-Y$ follows $G(\phi,\psi_{-\gamma},-\gamma,K)$. \item[(3)] The mean and variance of $Y$ are given as

 The corresponding signal-to-noise ratio is given as